 Bankstown City Campus, Western Sydney

 Located in the heart of Bankstown, Western Sydney University’s new Bankstown City Campus is the catalyst for the development of a health and education precinct that will impact Western Sydney well into the future.
 The 18 storey vertical campus replaces the current Bankstown campus and has capacity for up to 10,000 students and 1,000 staff.
 With land provided by the council and ongoing input from the wider community, the project symbolises economic, social and academic growth for the Bankstown area.
+As a vertical campus embedded in the city centre, it activates the urban fabric, bringing learning, industry and community together across the day.
 The state-of-the-art vertical campus meets the current and future aspirations of Western Sydney University, providing diverse learning spaces in a permeable and green urban environment.
 Our design provides space and opportunities for students, staff, community and commercial business; connects users to key streets, entry points and nearby parks, all without compromising the valuable public space below.
+This creates flexible learning spaces that extend into the public realm for informal study and collaboration.

 • Sector